Gotai/ILE-Lab-Mockups/README.md

-# Student Mockups Repository
+# Student Mock-ups Repository

 Welcome!
 This repository is for submitting group mockups for **[Intelligent Learning Environments - Lab]**.

 Each group should:
 - Create a **new branch** for your submission.
-- Add your mockups in a folder named after your group.
+- Add your mock-ups in a folder named after your group.

 ---